 Maternity Leave and Pay

-Women are entitled to 52 weeks’ leave from work and must tell you about their pregnancy at least 15 weeks before the due date.
+Eligible employees are entitled to up to 52 weeks’ leave from work.
+The employee must tell you about the pregnancy at least 15 weeks before the due date.
 They can also have reasonable paid time off to attend antenatal appointments.
 A doctors’ note can be requested for all except the very first appointment.

-Your employee can choose not to take the full 52 weeks; however, they must take off the 2 weeks following the birth of their child.
+Your employee can choose not to take the full 52 weeks; however, they must take off the 2 weeks following the birth of their child (4 weeks for factory workers).
 It is illegal to allow an employee to return to work any earlier than this.
+This also applies to workers that are:

 Statutory Maternity Pay, or SMP, is only paid for the first 39 weeks of maternity leave.
-The rate is currently 90% of your employees’ weekly earnings before tax for the first 6 weeks, and then £139.58 a week (or the 90% as stated before if lower) for the remaining 33 weeks.
+The rate is currently 90% of your employees’ weekly earnings before tax for the first 6 weeks, and then £172.48 a week (or the 90% as stated before if lower) for the remaining 33 weeks.
+The company is under no obligation to pay the employee for the remaining 13 weeks, should they choose to take them.

 Your employee is entitled to resume their role if they return within 6 months of starting their leave.
 However, if they return any later and circumstances have changed, they must be given another role of equal status.

 When their partner is expecting a child, your employee is entitled to 1 or 2 weeks leave which must all be taken in one go.
-It cannot be taken before the birth and it must end within 56 days of the birth.
+It cannot be taken before the birth and it must end within 56 days of the birth (or the due date if the baby is born early).

 Your employee doesn’t have to provide an exact start date for their paternity leave; however, they’re expected to provide a general time such as the day of birth.
 This rule is different when it comes to adoption.